Ecotrust/madrona/docs/async_app.rst

     else:
         #start the process or continue to wait for the process to complete
         from my_app import tasks
-        status_text = check_status_or_begin(tasks.add, task_args=(3,5), polling_url=url)
+        status_text, task_id = check_status_or_begin(tasks.add, task_args=(3,5), polling_url=url)
         return render_to_response(my_template, RequestContext( request, {'status': status_text} ))

-The above strategy allows the code to deal with the possibility that the process has already completed and cached the results, or that the process is still running in the background, or that the process hasn't begun at all.
-In each case a respone will be returned, either containing the result of the process, or providing the user with an explanation relating to whether the process is still running or that it just now begun.
+The above strategy allows the code to deal with the possibility that the process has already completed and the results are cached, or that the process is still running in the background, or that the process hasn't begun at all.
+If the results have already been cached, then they can be retrieved by the get_process_result method.
+In the other cases, the check_status_or_begin method will provide the user with an explanation relating to whether the process is still running or whether it just now begun.
+In both of these latter cases, the task_id is returned as well in case you are wish to use that as an identifier rather than the url.

 .. note::